nicolasdasriaux/funcprog/practical-immutability.md

 * Immutable collections **compare by value**
   - Scala implements `.equals(other)` and `.hashCode()` consistently :thumbsup:
 * In principle, they **should not accept `null`** as element
-  - but Scala does :imp:
+  - Scala will prevent inconsistent use of `null` (compiler option) :thumbsup:
 * Immutable collections are special efficient data structures called **persistent data structures**

 ---